jaychsu/algorithm/tips/python_builtin_func_time_complexity.md

 ## Set

-Sets have many more operations that are O(1) compared with lists and tuples.
+`set` have many more operations that are $O(1)$ compared with lists and tuples.
 Not needing to keep values in a specific order in a set (which lists/tuples require) allows for faster set operations.

 Frozen sets support all operations that do not mutate the data structure (and with the same complexity classes).